mambojuice/phpMyVault/README.md

 ## Quickstart guide: ##
 1. Extract phpMyVault to a folder within your web root.
-2. Edit 'resources/config.php' with the correct settings for your environment.
+2. Copy 'resources/config.orig.php' to 'resources/config.php' and edit with the correct settings for your environment.
 3. Open a web browser and navigate to the location where you have extracted all files.
 You will be redirected to the database initialization page.
-4. Once database initialization is successful, delete index.php.
+4. Once database initialization is successful, delete install.php.
 You are now ready to use phpMyVault!

 ## License ##
 phpMyVault is released under the GPLv3 license.
 See LICENSE.txt for more details.